On the Trip

 Does China Spree accommodate special dietary requests?

-Please place your dietary request at "Special Request" section on Item #9 at Online Reservation Form when you book this tour.
+Please advice your dietary request at the "Special Request" section on Item #9 on the Online Reservation Form when you book this tour.

 We accept vegetarian meal requests for both individuals on our scheduled departures and for private groups.
 We often have vegetarians on China Spree tours, and we will try our best to accommodate you.
 Note: Unlike in North America, the meal arrangements for vegetarians on your China trip may be of limited variety.